Back to Blog

 Conclusie

 Offering free shipping, clear policies, and smart packaging helps boost profitability and lower costs.
-Providing flexible shipping options meets your customers’ different needs.
+Providing flexible shipping strategies meets your customers’ different needs.

 It’s important to keep track of shipping carrier fees, weight ranges, and business days to ensure you’re using the best shipping method.
 This helps prevent shipping delays and keeps your store competitive.